MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

    d.
 Select **OK**.
 4. If the item is not already set up to use the unbilled revenue feature, or if you want to change the default settings, select the **Unbilled revenue** action for the line.
    a.
 Set **Unbilled revenue** to **Yes**.
    b.
-Select the accounts to use for the revenue and discount.
+Select the accounts to use for the revenue, discount and revenue offset.
-5. For the billing schedule,select **Unbilled Revenue Processing > Create journal entry** or use the **Unbilled revenue mass processing** page to create the journal entry.
+5. For the billing schedule, select **Create journal entry** under **Unbilled revenue processing** or use the **Unbilled revenue mass processing** page to create the journal entry.

-The deferral schedule is created.
-You can review the details on the deferral **All deferral schedules** page.
+6. The deferral schedule is created.
+You can review the details of the deferral **All deferral schedules** page.
 After the deferral schedule is created, you can edit various values for the billing schedule line item, for example, unit price, quantity, dates, etc. The deferral schedule is recalculated based on the new values.

-The distributions are recalculated based on the allocation type selected (Percentage , Percentage Completion, Equal Amounts).
+The distributions are recalculated based on the allocation type selected (Percentage, Percentage completion, Equal amounts).
 For the Variable amounts allocation type, the distribution is recalculated based on the percent equivalent of the initial value for the event.
 For example, the original unit price is 100.00, the percent of the initial value is 55.00, which is 55%.
 When the unit price is changed to 200.00, the variable amount of the event becomes 110.00, which is 55%.

 **Note:** If deferral schedule lines have been recognized, the billing schedule line item cannot be edited.
 If needed, the recognized lines must be reversed first, and then the billing schedule line can be updated.

-### Event-based termination or hold with adjustment

-After an event line has been recognized, the billing schedule line can be terminated or put on hold with an adjustment.
-Review the following scenarios for terminating a billing schedule line before the invoice is created.
-- One event line is recognized <br />When the billing schedule line is terminated, an adjustment line is created in the deferral schedule.
-The deferral end date for the adjustment line will be the termination date.
-- The unrecognized event line does not have a deferral end date <br />When the billing schedule line is terminated, the termination date becomes the deferral end date for that event line.
-- The unrecognized event line has only the expiration date <br />When the billing schedule line is terminated, the termination date becomes deferral end date of the event line.

-When putting a hold on a billing schedule line with **Adjust schedule** set to **Yes**, the deferral schedule lines are affected the same as described for terminating a billing schedule line.

 ### Unbilled revenue and top billing